OlympusDAO/olympus-v3/audit/2023-11_spply_trsry/README.md

 Submodules can have permissioned or unpermissioned functions, but the only permission available is `onlyParent` which requires a function to be called by the parent Module.

 The Submodules implemented for the SPPLY module are all stateful adapters to external sources, but Submodules can be stateless as well.

+### TRSRY v1.1 (Module)

+Features:

+* Add/remove assets to be managed and tracked
+* Add/remove assets to/from categories
+* Add/remove locations to track asset balances in
+* Category groups containing mutually-exclusive categories (e.g. liquid and illiquid)

 ### SPPLY (Module)